leshchenko1979/perscache/README.md

 ### Caching
 - Easy to swap out the cache configuration when switching environments.
 - Async functions supported.
+- Instance-specific caching for both sync and async class methods.
 - Time-to-live (TTL) support - automatically invalidate cache entries after a certain time.
 - Automatic cache invalidation when the decorated function arguments or code have been changed.
 - You can ignore changes in certain arguments of the decorated function.
+- Each instance of a class maintains its own separate cache.
+- Smart detection of instance methods vs standalone functions.

 ### Serialization and storage
 - Various serialization formats: JSON, YAML, pickle, Parquet, CSV etc.